 An alcohol urine test is not usually done to test for alcohol in a person’s system.
 Blood or breath are the preferred ways to test.
 However, alcohol can be detected in urine for 12 to 24 hours after drinking.
 Ethyl glucuronide (EtG), a metabolite of alcohol, is detectable in urine for up to four days following alcohol consumption.

 How Long Does Alcohol Stay in Your Saliva?

 Alcohol can also be detected in saliva.
 It usually takes about two hours for saliva levels to match blood alcohol levels, but alcohol can be detected in saliva for 12 to 24 hours.
-Alcohol saliva tests can be done using alcohol saliva test strips that detect ethyl alcohol concentrations greater than 0.02%.
+Alcohol saliva tests can be done using test strips that detect ethyl alcohol concentrations greater than 0.02%.